A large number of accidents happen because drivers fail to check their blind spots before they make turns or back up.

 Car accidents can occur for a wide variety of reasons, ranging from driver negligence to defective vehicle components.
-A large number of accidents happen because drivers fail to check their blond spots before they make turns, back up or make similar other maneuvers while driving.
+A large number of accidents happen because drivers fail to check their blind spots before they make turns, back up or make similar other maneuvers while driving.
 Vehicle blind spots can cause various different types of accidents and injuries.
 In fact, some reports show that blind spots are responsible for as many as 50 children being backed over each week.
 Of these, 2 children succumb to their injuries

-They not only pose a threat to drivers and their passengers, but they can also result in serious or fatal injuries to other drivers, motorcyclists, bicyclists and pedestrians.
+They not only pose a threat to drivers and their passengers, but they can also result in serious or fatal injuries to other drivers, motorcyclists, bicyclists, and pedestrians.

 The National Highway Traffic Safety Administration (NHTSA) reports that nearly 840,000 blind spot car accidents happen in the United States each year.
 This means, annually, there are over 2,300 blind spot car accidents each day, and nearly 2 accidents each minute.

 Most blind spot car accidents are caused by human error

 Although various factors can contribute to the occurrence of a blind spot car accident, in most cases, human error is involved.
 A large percentage of these accidents are caused by drivers who simply failed to check their blind spots or mirrors before moving their vehicles.
 It is also not uncommon for motorists to be careless and cause these accidents.
 Blind spot accidents can occur if the driver is: